AlexArapaho/AlexArapaho/README.md

 - 👋 Hi, I’m @AlexArapaho
 - 👀 I’m interested in web-development.
-- 🌱 I’m currently learning HTML, CSS, JavaScript
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on any project in web developing.
 - 📫 How to reach me @AlexArapaho in telegram